-These guidelines apply to any school, department, program, center, lab, institute or other entity in which the university has an interest.
-This includes subsidiaries in which the university has greater than 50 percent ownership, foreign or domestic, as well as entities using any of the university's tax ID numbers (TIN).
-Only authorized staff identified by an official delegation of authority flowing down from the Board of Trustees may open, close, grant online or electronic access or change (maintain) bank accounts.
+These guidelines apply to any school, department, program, center, lab, institute, or other entity in which the university has an interest.
+This includes subsidiaries in which the university has greater than 50 percent ownership, foreign or domestic, as well as entities using any of the university's tax ID numbers (TIN) but excludes Stanford Health Care.
+Only authorized staff identified by an official delegation of authority flowing down from the Board of Trustees may open, close, grant online or electronic/mobile access or change (maintain) bank accounts.

 Checks and Cash

-Incoming Wire Transfer and ACH Payment
+Incoming Wire Transfer and ACH

 Wire transfers and ACH payments are two methods of electronic payment that organizations can use to pay Stanford for goods and services.
 For an overview, review Incoming Wire Transfer and ACH Payment.